itsbharatj/ros-mcp-server/docs/installation.md

 # 4. You're ready to go!
 You can test out your server with any robot that you have running.
-Just tell your AI to connect to the robot on its target IP.
+Just tell your AI to connect to the robot using its target IP address.
 (Default is localhost, so you don't need to tell it to connect if the MCP server is installed on the same machine as your ROS)

-✅ **Tip:** If you don't currently have any robots running, turtlesim is considered the hello-ROS robot to experiment with.
-It does not have any simulation depenencies such as Gazebo or IsaacSim.
+✅ **Tip:** If you don't currently have any robots running, turtlesim is considered the 'hello world' robot for ROS to experiment with.
+It does not have any simulation dependencies such as Gazebo or IsaacSim.

 For a complete step-by-step tutorial on using turtlesim with the MCP server and for more information on ROS and turtlesim, see our [Turtlesim Tutorial](../examples/1_turtlesim/README.md).